panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ![TypeScript Method Type](./images/typescript-method-type-2.png)
 </ImgShadow>

-Remember an important difference.
+Note an important difference.
 The function type uses the fat arrow `=>` to separate the parameter list from the return type, while the method type uses the colon `:`.

 Let's look at a method type example: